 Ramon van Engelenhoven – Piano

 Ramon van Engelenhoven (1995) began playing the piano at the age of six.
-In 2017, he obtained his bachelor’s degree at the Conservatorium van Amsterdam with the highest possible mark, a 10 out of 10.
-Currently he continues to study for his master degree with Frank Peters and Jan Wijn.
+In 2019, he obtained his master’s degree at the Conservatorium van Amsterdam with the highest possible mark, a 10 out of 10, studying with Frank Peters and Jan Wijn.
+Currently he continues to study with Naum Grubert.
 He attended master classes with, among others, Alexander Gavrylyuk, Pierre-Laurent Aimard, Boris Berman, Paul Badura-Skoda, Leslie Howard, Alexandre Tharaud, Enrico Pace and Michael Voskresensky.

 Ramon has been a first prize-winner of numerous Dutch competitions, among them the Steinway & Sons Competition in 2012, after which he represented his country at the International Steinway Festival in Hamburg, and the Prinses Christina Concours.